It's important for us that you understand all the features of your policy.

 Associated Costs means general anaesthetic/sedation, drugs administered for a treatment, one day’s hospitalisation fee and interpretation fees.

 Benefit limits means the total amount payable per claim or per condition per each section of coverage.
 The maximum benefit limit that we will pay for a single condition, a recurring condition or a chronic condition suffered by your pet is the maximum benefit limit that was current in the policy period when the condition first manifested, as stated in your schedule.
 If you stop making premium payments to us then cover for any on-going conditions will cease.
-Benefit limits are reduced in accordance with applicable deductions and not renewed on a monthly basis.
+Benefit limits are reduced in accordance with applicable deductions.

 Bilateral Condition means any condition affecting body parts of which your pet has two, one each side of the body (e.g. ears, eyes, knees, cruciate ligaments).
 When applying a benefit limit or exclusion, bilateral conditions are considered as one condition if there is evidence that your pet has had symptoms of the condition in the last 24 months and/or your vet records indicate that the conditions are related.